National Conference of Bar Examiners (NCBE)

 NCBE Online Request for the Preparation of Character Report

-After the applicant completes the online portion of the Request for Preparation of a Character Report in accordance with the directions provided by the NCBE, he/she will be directed to printout certain forms to be signed, notarized and mailed to LASCBA.
-Mail these required forms to:
+After the applicant completes the online portion of the Request for Preparation of a Character Report in accordance with the directions provided by the NCBE; mailing and/or submission instructions will display in a completion checklist after the online character application is finalized.

 IMPORTANT!
 Bar Exam applications cannot be considered on-time or complete without notice of a submission of the request for the Preparation of Character Report from the NCBE.
 Failure to do so may lead to late fees and possibily the inability to sit for the Bar Exam.